emoncms/task/readme.md

 - Set Next Run date and time manually
 - Enable/ disable tasks
 - Run a task with one click (even if it is disabled and without updating the Next Run date and time)
+- New process to check when a feed or input was last updated
+- New processes for getting inputid and feedid (should go before any of the processes in the previous bullet)

 ## Task Cron setup
 The aim of the Task Module is to run the tasks automatically when they are enabled and it is the time to do so.